standahj/NumberAggregator/README.md

 ```

 There is also a Web application option implemented as RESTful service with Spring Boot
-To start web application, start the webs erver with maven command:
+To start web application, start the web server with maven command:
 ```
 mvn spring-boot:run
 ```